 - 1.1.1 National Grid Electricity Transmission plc (NGET) is submitting consent applications under the Town and Country Planning Act 1990 (TCPA) and Section 37 of The Electricity Act 1989 ('the Electricity Act') for the construction and operation of the Pentir to Trawsfynydd Reinforcement Project (the 'Project').
-The Proposed Works are in the administrative boundary of Gwynedd Council and comprise the following elements: - Underground cabling works in the existing Pentir substation. - A new substation, replacement of tower 4ZC067 and new cables from the replaced tower down into the substation (downleads).
+The Project comprises the following elements: - Underground cabling works in the existing Pentir substation. - A new substation south of Bryncir, replacement of tower 4ZC067 and new cables from the replaced tower down into the substation (downleads).
 A new 132 kV cable to connect the existing SPEN DB route to the new substation, which will be partly underground cable and partly overhead line, and removal of a section of the SPEN DB route that will no longer be required. - An extension to the existing Wern Cable sealing End Compound (CSEC), replacement of the Glaslyn Cables, including the removal of some redundant sections of cable and making safe other redundant sections that will be left buried, a new CSEC at Minffordd and raising the floor level of a new Tunnel Head House (THH), previously consented as part of the Eryri (previously Snowdonia) Visual Impact Provision (EVIP) project, and the removal of the existing Garth CSEC. - Replacement of downleads from tower 4ZC005, underground cabling works, installation of new equipment, including a shunt reactor, and amendments to the substation compound fence line. - Replacement of cables and fittings ("reconductoring") on the 4ZC overhead line between towers 4ZC005 and 4ZC027, and then between towers 4ZC044 and 4ZC070 as well as replacement of the earthwire with an Optical Ground Wire (OPGW).
-Installation of fibre optic cables along the earthwire between towers 4ZC070 and 4ZC140. - 1.1.2 This Outline Construction Traffic Management Plan (CTMP) focuses on the works at Bryncir, referred to herein as the 'Bryncir Works' or the 'Proposed Works' and will subject to agreement with the Gwynedd Council as local highway authority (LHA) (also referred to herein as 'Gwynedd Council Highways'). - 1.1.3 The Outline CTMP is one of a series of management plans for specific environmental topics within the Outline Construction Environmental Management Plan (CEMP) which supports the planning application for the Bryncir Works.
-An Environmental Statement (ES)1 in support of the planning application has also been produced.
-This Outline CTMP makes reference to this, specifically Chapter 9 Traffic and Transport (referred to herein as 'ES Chapter 9').
+Installation of fibre optic cables along the earthwire between towers 4ZC070 and 4ZC140. - 1.1.2 This Outline Construction Traffic Management Plan (CTMP) focuses on the works at Glaslyn, referred to herein as the 'Glaslyn Cables Works' or the 'Proposed Works' and will subject to agreement with the Gwynedd Council as local highway authority (LHA) (also referred to herein as 'Gwynedd Council Highways') and North and Mid Wales Trunk Road Agency (NMWTRA) and Welsh Government Highways in relation to abnormal load deliveries. - 1.1.3 The Outline CTMP is one of a series of management plans for specific environmental topics within the Outline Construction Environmental Management Plan (CEMP) which supports the planning application for the Glaslyn Cables Works.
+An Environmental Statement (ES) in support of the planning application has also been produced.
+This

-1 Pentir to Trawsfynydd Reinforcement Project; Environmental Statement, Volume 3: Bryncir Substatio
+&lt;sup>1 Pentir to Trawsfynydd Reinforcement Project (Environmental Statement, Volume 4: Glaslyn Cables)

-- 1.1.4 This Outline CTMP describes and explains the approach undertaken to manage and mitigate the impacts of construction traffic arising from the Proposed Works, with specific reference to the construction and access strategy; the 'embedded mitigation' incorporated into the design of the Proposed Works and described in ES Chapter 9. - 1.1.5 The full CTMP will be produced and shall need to be submitted for acceptance by NGET in consultation with Gwynedd Council Highways prior to construction.
+- Outline CTMP makes reference to this, specifically Volume 4: Glaslyn Cables, Chapter 9 Traffic and Transport (referred to herein as 'ES Volume 4 Chapter 9'). - 1.1.4 This Outline CTMP describes and explains the approach undertaken to manage and mitigate the impacts of construction traffic arising from the Proposed Works, with specific reference to the construction and access strategy; the 'embedded mitigation' incorporated into the design of the Proposed Works and described in ES Volume 4 Chapter 9. - 1.1.5 The full CTMP will be produced by the appointed contractor ('the Contractor') and shall need to be submitted for acceptance by NGET in consultation with Gwynedd Council Highways prior to construction.
 The Contractor shall carry out all mitigation and enhancements included in the CTMP and comply with all limits and thresholds where specified.
 This will include monitoring which is defined within the relevant sections of the CTMP.